UK parliament rejects Brexit deal in historic vote

 'POLITICAL POKER'

-Most lawmakers opposed Brexit, as did May herself and leading members of her government, ahead of the June 2016 referendum on EU membership, which has caused bitter divisions across the island nation.

-Now, nearly three years after the fateful referendum and with just over two months to go, Britain still cannot decide what to do.

-With their nation's fate hanging in the balance, noisy supporters and opponents of Brexit, some banging drums and others driving floats with huge dolls mocking top UK politicians, rallied outside the ancient parliament building in London.
+With their nation again in turmoil, noisy supporters and opponents of Brexit, rallied outside the ancient parliament building in London.

 "It could end up being the day that will lead to us leaving with no deal!" said 25-year-old Simon Fisher, who backs a swift and sharp break with the EU.